aexvir/skladka/docs/content/docs/internal/paste.md

     // GetPasteWithPassword retrieves a paste by its reference.
     GetPasteWithPassword(context.Context, string, string) (*Paste, error)

+    // DeletePaste deletes a paste by its reference.
+    DeletePaste(context.Context, string) error

     // CreatePaste stores a new paste and returns its reference.
     CreatePaste(context.Context, Paste) (string, error)